specify/sp6-stats/README.md

 1. If you want to see raw tracking stats, set `TRACK_DAT_LOCATION` to your `track.dat` file.
 1. If you want to see raw registration stats, set `REG_DAT_LOCATION` to your `reg.dat` file.
 1. You will need to configure a database connection.
 Refer to the `Database connection` section below.
-1. Configure your webserver to point to the directory were this repository is saved.
+1. Configure your webserver to point to the directory where this repository is saved.
 1. It is recommended to set up daily cron to the following location `http://<yourdomain>/cron/refresh_data.php`.
 This will automatically unzip the files and compile the information so that users can get up to date information.